I remind myself to pay attention

 or show mercy.

 Shaking myself to stay awake,

 to stay alert,

 loud as a thunderclap-

-*** This a poem written several years ago and posted on the first Sunday of Advent the past years.
+*** This a poem written several years ago and posted for the first Sunday of Advent the past years. (revised 2017)

 As I am preparing for the holidays again, it reminds me to keep prepared in other ways.
 Things I should be prepared to do each and every day – feed the hungry, clothe the naked, be just, merciful, hospitable.

 Should you be so inclined, these are the Biblical references: Luke 19:40, Habakkuk 3:6, Hebrews 13:2, Micah 6:8, Isaiah 58:7, Matthew 25, Psalm 46:10